 - Keychain ring

 Get the conversation going with these games that allow some good discussions and questions to take place.
-This is a great way to encourage social interaction between your group and to engage children in feeling comfortable talking about bullying.
+This is a great way to encourage social interaction between your group and to engage children in feeling comfortable talking about bullying and other feelings.
 The cards prompt thoughtful discussions on anti-bullying tactics, feelings, attitudes, building positive relationships, and more.
 Find all of the games here.
 See the social skills game highlighter below.

 Do you have an activity or product that you use to bring awareness to bullying prevention in your program?
 We’d love to hear from you in the comments below and be able to share it with our community of educators.